 Curriculum: None

-The second semester will be watercolor (which includes: utensils, paper weights, stretching, hues, color values, washes, smashing, lifting).
-The students will learn composition, use of negative and positive space, and many other concepts.
-If you have taken art before, we will be focusing on different aspects that will help you enhance your knowledge.
-We will make a watercolor journal with different paint designs, and techniques.
+The second semester will include watercolors (utensils, paper weights, stretching, hues, color values, washes, smashing, lifting etc.).
+The students will learn composition, use of negative and positive space, and many other concepts and will also make a watercolor journal using various paint designs and techniques.
+This art class may be taken as many times as a student would like as skills are continuously being developed.

 Supply Fee: $5 per semester